alaouichemAI/Towards-Building-my-Drug-Industry/weekly-log.md

 I've decided the architecture of my classification and regression meta-models I've added Lipinski rules study to my code
 I've added a rules based system that decides if a molecule will penetrate a specific organ based on a rules based descriptors system
-I've built a code that calculates more than 20000 descriptors for each molecule (I have a lot of endpoints so I have to add more descriptors to asssure the quality of each AI model)
+I've built a code that calculates more than 8000 descriptors for each molecule (I have a lot of endpoints so I have to add more descriptors to asssure the quality of each AI model)
+## Week 19 – 2025-12-16
+I've desined a specific cleaning pipeline for every family that selects the best cleaning hyperparameters (took too much time)
+Changed how I handle ambiguous values to min max approach